Trsvsr/MetalHUDEnabler/README.md

 Sorta.
 This is a hacky way of achieving this and I'm sure there is some better method out there.

+**May or may not work with App Store apps** (tried with Resident Evil Village, didn't seem to work for me.
+YMMV.)

 **If any of the apps you're using with MetalHUDEnabler need to be updated, make sure you use MetalHUDEnabler to disable the performance HUD first before you actually update them.**

 I am not responsible for any damages.